 Every customer is unique.
 The tactics you use to influence customer A may have no effect on customer B.

 Customer activation gives you a window into your customers’ attitudes, behaviors, and preferences so you can deliver personalized experiences, offers, contests and promotions, and rewards that appeal to them.
+See also our guide to Customer Engagement Marketing.

 This helps you: